MethodsDev/mdl-site/src/comp-docs/gcp-vms.md

 #### Acknowledgements

-A couple of the scripts here were adapted from the stuff Google is installs on their VMs.
+A couple of the scripts here were adapted from the stuff Google installs on their VMs.
 So I'll thank them for making it all available, and mildly chide them for making it this difficult to customize everything. 🙂